martis42/depend_on_what_you_use/examples/define_macros/README.md

 In such cases you can either:

-- Deactivate preprocessing with the DWYU factory attribute `experimental_no_preprocessor`.
+- Deactivate preprocessing with the DWYU factory attribute `no_preprocessor`.
 - Set the macros manually so make them available to DWYU

 This example demonstrated the second option.